jeguzzi/enki_env/docs/intro.rst

    env.reset(seed=0)

-In the environment, robots are identified by a string ``"<group>_<index>"``
+In the environment, robots are identified by a string `<group>_<index>`.

 .. code-block:: python

    >>> print(env.agents)
    ['e-puck_0', 'e-puck_1', 'e-puck_2', 'e-puck-camera_0', 'e-puck-camera_1']

 Robots in the same group share the same action and observation spaces, reward function, and (when assigned) policy.

    >>> print(env.group_map)
    {'e-puck': ['e-puck_0', 'e-puck_1', 'e-puck_2'], 'e-puck-camera': ['e-puck-camera_0', 'e-puck-camera_1']}